Nilufer Cetik

 B.A. in Economics, Bogazici University, 2018

-Experimental and Behavioral Economics, Consumer Behavior, Food Choice, Health Economics
+Experimental and Behavioral Economics, Consumer Behavior and Decision Making, Food Choice, Health Economics

 Ongoing Project: Effect Of Meditation On Healthy Food Consumption